pilot2254/steam-playtime-farmer/README.md

 <details>
 <summary>Can I use this with multiple Steam accounts?</summary>

-Yes, you can create different presets for different accounts.
-Each preset can have its own account credentials and game list.
+You can use this with multiple accounts by creating different configuration files or manually editing the config file each time you want to switch accounts.
 </details>

 <details>
 <summary>Is my Steam password stored securely?</summary>

-Your password is only stored if you enable the "Remember Password" option.
+Your password is only stored if you enable the "rememberPassword" option in the config file.
 It's stored locally on your computer in plain text, so only enable this option if your computer is secure and you trust the environment.
 </details>

 <details>